We all have relatives who’ve passed away before taking a DNA test. Discover how with GEDMatch’s Lazarus tool can recreate your decease ancestor’s DNA.

 By sticking with six or seven centimorgans, you’ll have sufficient results for your needs.

 Which processing option is best for your Lazarus Kit?

 Which processing option should you select for your Lazarus Kit?

 “Trial Run” option -- this lets you know if that kit has enough information to use the Lazarus tool successfully.

 “No batch processing” option -- this allows you to do one-to-one matches, but it won’t allow you to do one too many matches.

 “Full processing” option -- this uses the one-to-many comparison.

 When you first explore the Lazarus tool, stick with the trial runs or the no batch processing until you can create a good kit that has enough to make the one-to-many comparisons.
 Then run the full processing option.

 Group Zero (0ptional)

 Notice that Group Zero is optional.
 You’ll enter kits, if you have them, of the deceased ancestor’s spouse.
-If you’re trying to recreate your father’s DNA, you would enter the kit number for your mother (if she has taken a DNA test).
+If you’re trying to recreate your father’s DNA, you will enter the kit number for your mother (if she has taken a DNA test).